An experienced Infrastructure Engineer to remotely join our global team.

 We know that we’ve got a lot of work to do here.
 We’re eager to do it, and enjoy working together as we do.
 You can get to know a little about each of us at our team page.

-Although we have an office in Cape Town, we’re organised as remote-first and asynchronous, as that’s how we started!
+We’re organised as remote-first and asynchronous, as that’s how we started!
 Our entire organisation is in the cloud.

 You can learn quite a bit about our tech stack and culture in a fairly short space of time on episode 27 and episode 48 of the ZADevChat podcast, where our CTO, Robert Stuttaford, appeared as a guest.